snes2c64/doc/docs/index.rst

 firmware before flashing, or by changing them with the configuration tool afterwards.

-Any of these Buttons can be mapt to one, multiple or none of the following functions:
+Any of these Buttons can be mapped to one, multiple or none of the following functions:

 -  Joystick Up